-If cleaning of the filter is required and previous driving conditions did not enable automatic cleaning, it will be indicated by control indicator ♣ 89.
+If cleaning of the filter is required and previous driving conditions did not enable automatic cleaning, it will be indicated by control indicator

-- illuminates, accompanied by a warning chime, when diesel particle filter is full.
-Start cleaning process as soon as possible. - ➡ flashes when diesel particle filter has reached the maximum filling level.
+Is flashes when diesel particle filter has reached the maximum filling level.
 Start cleaning process immediately to avoid damage to the engine.
 A warning chime sounds every 3 minutes until the cleaning process is complete.